CoryParsnipson/sfml-test/README.md

 * Serialize map into an xml file instead of reading from handmade text file.

+* make Game a singleton and refactor all other singletons to be public members of Game?

 * Service locator is pretty ugly.
 Refactor?

 * Put game specific scenes and game specific commands in a different folder hierarchy